 Dickenson Bay is located only a 10-minute drive from St. John, Antigua’s capital city, which is actually a small town.
 It’s a very popular beach with crystal clear waters that you really must visit, although there is not much to see underwater close to the shore.

 To reach the best snorkeling spot in the area, you should rent a kayak or a paddleboard and get to Paradise Reef by a group of uninhabited islands offshore.
 If you are alone I would avoid going out that far by yourself.
 Instead, I would look for boat tours or hire a guide.

 On Paradise Reef, you will be able to find some pretty cool marine life around the coral reefs, including elkhorn coral, yellowtail snappers, anemones, and needlefish.

 On Dickenson Bay, besides the enormous All-inclusive Resort Sandals Grand Antigua, you will also find some nice beach bars and places where you can rent your equipment or find tours.

-Long bay beach is one of the most interesting among all the spectacular Antigua beaches.
+Long bay beach is one of the best snorkeling beaches in Antigua.
 It’s home to the luxury all-inclusive resort Pineapple Beach Club, an ex-family resort that has been recently renovated and turned into an exclusive Adult-only property (you should check it out if you travel with your partner).